 However, just as there are “good” and “bad” carbs, there are also “good” and “bad” fats!

-These are the good ones!
-Typically found in foods like avocados, fish, nuts, olive/peanut/canola oil, and seeds, unsaturated fats are liquid (at room temp) and can, among other things, improve cholesterol levels and aid in inflammation.
+"Unsaturated fats" are the good ones!
+Typically found in foods like avocados, fish, nuts, olive oil, and seeds, unsaturated fats can, among other things, improve cholesterol levels and aid in inflammation.

-Typically found in animal foods such as cheese, meat, and milk, or in “tropical” oils such as coconut oil or palm oil, there’s debate around the health implications of saturated fats.
-But, as a rule of thumb, you’ll likely want to limit intake of them, and replace with healthy unsaturated fats instead (and certainly NOT replace with simple carbs).
+"Saturated fats" are typically found in animal foods (e.g. cheese, meat, milk) or in “tropical” oils (e.g. coconut/palm oil).
+There’s debate around the health implications of saturated fats; however, as a rule of thumb, you’ll likely want to limit intake of them, and replace with healthy unsaturated fats instead.